umbiliko/grommet/src/js/components/Hercules/README.md

 **plain**

-Whether or not Grommet should apply a global font-family, font-size,
+Whether or not Hercules should apply a global font-family, font-size,
         and line-height.

 ```